-As Professor of Government and Technology in Residence at Harvard
+As the Daniel Paul Professor of the Practice of Government and Technology at the Harvard

 assess and solve societal, political and governance problems, and to

 teach others how to do the same.
 The scientific study